NilPointer-Software/bdfd-wiki/src/bdscript/removeButtonsComplex.md

 ### Parameters
 - `Message ID` `(Type: Snowflake || Flag: Required)`: The message from which all buttons will be removed.

-> :pencil: When providing "Message ID", make sure the message author is the bot.
+> 📝 When providing "Message ID", make sure the message author is the bot.

 ## Example
 ```